HirbodBehnam/MTProtoProxyInstaller/README.md

-# MTProto Proxy CentOS 7 Auto Installer
+# MTProto Proxy Auto Installer
-A very small script to install MTProtoProxy On CentOS 7
+A very small script to install MTProtoProxy On Centos or Ubuntu
 ## Why this installer?
 * Generate random secret
 * Automatically configure firewall